FAQs

 Modeling

 How do you compensate for some people not having online profiles?
-Because we collect our data from online professional profiles, we face an issue of data being drawn from a non representative sample of the underlying population.
+Because we collect our data from online professional profiles, we face an issue of data being drawn from a non-representative sample of the underlying population.
 We impose sampling weights to adjust for roles and locations that are underrepresented in the sample.
 For example, if an engineer in the US has a 90% chance of having an online profile, we would consider every engineer in the US that we see to actually represent 1.1 people.
 If a nurse in Germany has a 25% chance of having an online profile, we would consider every nurse in Germany that we see to actually represent 4 people.
 This allows us to approximate, as closely as possible, the true estimate of the underlying population.

 How are companies being mapped?
 Company mapping to Revelio Labs’ proprietary company universe is achieved by utilizing company identifiers such as company name, ticker, or website.
 Each company in the Revelio Labs universe has a RCID (Revelio Labs Company Identifier) associated with it.
 We assign weights to the different identifiers given to us and map them to our internal RCID universe.
 Then, we give each potential pairing a probability score, with 1 being a definite match and 0 being a definite mismatch.
 Finally, we choose the highest scored pairing as our match.